 The regular season points ranking and podium are determined separately for each Regional, Continental, Invitational and Team Option (8 total podiums).
 This is done by taking the average points earned by each driver or team.
-So, a North Region driver counts his top 6 races.
+So, a North Region driver counts his top 6 races (zero points are assigned for races not registered if less than this maximum; registered races with DNS or DNF get last place points).
 If those earned 545 points, then his regular season points would be 545/6 = 90.83.
 If that is the highest average points value for North Region drivers, then our example driver wins the North Region regular season.

 Similarly, a Continental Series driver might run 10 races.
 Points count for her top 8 races.
 If these total 750, then her average is 93.75.
 If that is the second highest total among all Continental Series drivers during the 2021 regular season, then she earns the second spot on the Continental regular season podium.